Modules and bcmodule

 finding modulefiles much easier.

 -compressremoves the module version and lists each "family" of modules once instead of once per version.
-On Excalibur, this reduced the number of lines of output from 202 to 51.
+On one system, this reduced the number of lines of output from 202 to 51.

 Below includes an example where